joshdeadbody/PDD-planer/README.md

 - FTE bandwidth calculation running in parallel
 - Multipliers applied automatically for thin client environments (1.6×) and OCR dependency (1.2×)

-**Notes field** — every question has a free-text notes field.
-These are read by the AI reviewer, which flags risks that scores alone don't capture.

-**AI reviewer** — reads both the hard scores and the notes, then provides a structured assessment of automation viability, flagged risks, and recommended next steps.
+**AI reviewer** — reads both the hard scores and the free-text notes, providing a structured assessment of viability, flagged risks, and recommended next steps before you choose a planner.

 ---

-## Tool 2 — PDD Planner
+## Tool 2 — Classic RPA PDD Planner

-Structures the full Process Discovery Document across seven phases.
-Receives context from the Assessment Tool automatically and pre-fills all relevant fields on load.
+Structures the Process Discovery Document for deterministic, hard-coded robots.
+Focuses on mapping the exact "happy path" and strict exception handling.

 **Phases:**
 1. AS-IS Process Mapping